-Why period blood varies in color?
+Why period blood varies in colour?

-The color of the amount depends on how long it stays within the uterus and vagina the longer it stays the darker it gets because blood oxidizes and reacts with oxygen in your body and gets darker.
+The colour of the amount depends on how long it stays within the uterus and vagina the longer it stays the darker it gets because blood oxidizes and reacts with oxygen in your body and gets darker.

 When a period starts, your vaginal mucus discharge may mix with red blood and then get diluted with a pink hue lighter blood may appear more pink than red.